Brown goods: an established term for consumer electronics

 Brown goods

 All consumer electronics, such as televisions, computers or hi-fi systems, are referred to as brown goods.
-This is due to the often brown wood ornaments, which characterized products of that time.
+This is due to the often brown or wooden decorations that characterized the products of the time.

 White goods

-Classic kitchen appliances, such as gas or electric stoves, refrigerators or dishwashers, were in principle white and were designated accordingly.
+Classic kitchen appliances, such as gas or electric stoves, refrigerators or dishwashers, were basically white and the term was coined accordingly.

 Red goods